The University of Texas Medical Branch

 BLAST @ NCBI

-FASTA @ PIR
+FASTA @ EMBL-EBI

 Peptide Match @ PIR